 The long-range goals of the laboratory are to develop immunopharmacological approaches to improve the diagnosis and treatment options for neurodegenerative diseases that include HIV-1 associated neurocognitive disorders (HAND) and Parkinson's disease (PD).

 The laboratory initiative is divided into specific programs, each co-headed by an experienced scientist.
 Specific expertise in immunology, molecular biology, infectious disease, proteomics, physiology and pathogenesis is provided to the student and research fellow.

-Second, drug testing (neuroprotective and neuroregenerative) and improved diagnostics for HAND is being developed in virus-infected immunodeficient mice.
-This program is part of national grant efforts that involve scientists at the University of Nebraska Medical Center, the University of Rochester, and Columbia University College of Physicians and Surgeons.
+Second, drug testing (neuroprotective and neuroregenerative) and improved diagnostics for HAND are being developed in virus-infected immunodeficient mice.
+This program is part of national grant efforts that involve scientists at the University of Nebraska Medical Center, the University of Rochester and Columbia University College of Physicians and Surgeons.
 The focus is to perform translational research that would move quickly from animals to humans.

 NanoART Manufacture, Delivery and Pharmacokinetics for Optimizing Drug Adherence

 PI: Gendelman, H. E.